 As these marble formed rubies lack iron and have a greater concentration of chromium, they may even fluoresce red when seen under the ultraviolet light, which may further intensify the color of these stones.

 There are various color tones in which ruby gemstone is available.
 From orangey red to purplish red, you can find different hues to suit your taste.
 But, it is believed that the finest rubies carry a pure, vibrant red hue to a bit of purplish red.

 Associated with love, passion, and royalty, a ruby stone is a thing of beauty.
 Its rarity makes the stone even more special for gem lovers.
 Now, let’s take a look at some sources of rubies.

 Ruby Gemstones from Myanmar

-It is the Mogok area in Upper Burma which has produced some extremely expensive varieties of rubies that exhibit a vibrant red color, often containing light-scattering inclusions along with gleaming red fluorescence.
+It is the Mogok area in Upper Burma which has produced some extremely expensive varieties of that exhibit a vibrant red color, often containing light-scattering inclusions along with gleaming red fluorescence.
 When embedded with these gems, jewel pieces come to life.

 Rubies from Kenya

 Kenya is another region which is known for its high-quality ruby stones.
 The John Saul mine, located near the Tsavo-West National Park is the prominent producer of rubies in Kenya.

 While finding wonderful quality rubies from this region is a rare act, there have been cases where Kenyan rubies have resembled the ones found in Myanmar.

 Rubies from Vietnam

-This mountainous region of Vietnam is said to produce ruby stones that are equivalent to the rubies from the Mogok area of Myanmar.
+This mountainous region of Vietnam is said to produce ruby stones that are equivalent from the Mogok area of Myanmar.
 Possessing a fine red to purplish-red color, these gemstones make a treasured possession.

 Rubies from Mozambique

 Mozambique is one of the world’s most preferred sources of the Manik stone.
-The region provides a wide range of high-quality gemstones that are quite similar to the rubies from Myanmar’s Mogok region.
+The region provides a wide range of high-quality gemstones that are quite similar from Myanmar’s Mogok region.

 Rubies from other sources